Shanxi cuisine

 Shanxi cuisine, or Jin cuisine, is derived from the native cooking styles of Shanxi Province in China.
-It is famous for noodles, fried flatbread (da bing) and sour tastes.
-The cuisine is also famed for using its locally produced vinegar, just like in Huaiyang cuisine, but the flavour is totally different.
+Local dishes include noodles, fried flatbread (da bing), and vinegar.
+Sour tastes are typical.

-Generally speaking, Shanxi cuisine is not well known to people outside the region.
-This is partially because Shanxi is less populated than other provinces in China.
-Being a very traditional region where the lifestyle of locals has not been disturbed, many outsiders find Shanxi cuisine too authentic and traditional.
+Shanxi cuisine is not well known outside the region, partially due to its lower population compared to other provinces.

-While pork and chicken are common in Shanxi, one of the most popular meat sources is lamb.
-Goat, and sheep offal is also often used.
+Pork, chicken and lamb are among the most common meats—goat, and sheep offal are also often used.
 For example, lamb soup is usually cooked with livers, stomach and other offal.
-As a traditional area with strong cultural connections to Northwest Asian nomadic nations and minorities, the use of lamb in Shanxi cuisine presents a unique fusion of the culinary traditions of Northern Chinese minorities and Han Chinese.
+Lamb is used in Shanxi in ways that combines the cuisines of Northern Chinese minorities and Han Chinese.
 For example, using ground lamb and carrots as a dumpling filling, is something that is not found in any other Chinese cooking styles.
 Ground pork with chopped dill is another popular dumpling filling.

 The main staples reflect the crops commonly grown in Shanxi: millet, sorghum, and wheat.
-Pork, mushrooms, potatoes and turnips are frequently used in dishes.
+Pork, mushrooms, potatoes and turnips are frequently used.